 Exciting news for parents of neurodivergent kids!
-Scientists have discovered seven amazing mindfulness activities that can help children feel calmer, more focused, and happier.
+Scientists have discovered seven amazing mindfulness activities for kids that can help them feel calmer, more focused, and happier.
 Did you know that these fun and easy practices can be like superpowers for the brain?
 By doing things like breathing exercises and guided imagery, kids can become more patient and better at handling big feelings.
 Get ready to explore these game-changing activities that are making a real difference in the lives of neurodivergent children everywhere!

 1. Mindful Breathing